-These symptoms are often caused by other, non-cancerous illnesses, but it's important to speak to your GP so they can investigate.
+Although it's unlikely to be cancer, it's important to speak to a GP so they can investigate.
 Finding cancer early means it's easier to treat.

 If your GP suspects cancer, they'll refer you to a specialist – usually within 2 weeks.

 Changes in bowel habits

 Speak to a GP if you've noticed these changes and it's lasted for 3 weeks or more: